ushios/fixlack/README.md

 fixlack
 ========

-Fix filename that downloaded from slack.
+Create copy file from broken filenamed file that downloaded from slack.

 Installation
 =============